Oral Sex Linked to Rise in Oral Cancers

 There are more than 150 types of HPV, each identified by a number, and most do not cause cancer.
 But about 12 types can cause cancer.
 One of those, HPV 16 is responsible for almost all cases of cervical cancer and many cases of anal and genital cancer.
 HPV 16 can also lead to squamous cell oral cancer.

 In most cases, the HPV virus clears up on its own, the same way in which a common cold goes away.
 But in some people, HPV infection can hang on for years, thriving in the warm, moist mucosal tissues found in such places as the genital areas and the mouth and throat.
-If it doesn’t clear up on its own, the virus “can change the normal cells and cause dysplasia, or pre-cancer,” explains Peter Frederick, M.D., Director of Minimally Invasive Surgery and Assistant Professor of Gynecologic Oncology at Roswell Park Cancer Institute.
+If it doesn’t clear up on its own, the virus “can change the normal cells and cause dysplasia, or pre-cancer,” explains Peter Frederick, M.D., Director of Minimally Invasive Surgery and Assistant Professor of Gynecologic Oncology at Roswell Park Comprehensive Cancer Center.
 “Over time, that dysplasia can change into cancer.”

 The period from infection to the development of cancer can take as long as 30 to 40 years.
 Most people develop oral cancer after age 50.